-- 1) ...to repair defects occurring in the module. - 2) ...to repair defects occurred in the module. - 3) ...to repair defects that occur in the module.
+1) ...to repair defects occurring in the module.
+2) ...to repair defects occurred in the module.
+3) ...to repair defects that occur in the module.
 (Answers: 1) OK; 2) incorrect; 3) OK)

-In both speaking and writing, it's common to start an idea, where "idea" means any basic concept stated as a sentence, and then elaborate on some point before finishing the idea.
+on some point before mushing the idea.
 This can usually be done without harming understandability (see previous sentence), but there are risks involved.